 Council Bluffs starts overhaul of key thoroughfare

-Council Bluffs officials hope a $36 million redevelopment of a key thoroughfare will spark economic development and brighten a busy area.
-The Omaha World-Herald reports work will start this month on a five-year overhaul of West Broadway, which connects Council Bluffs and Omaha, Nebraska.
+Council Bluffs officials hope a $36 million redevelopment of a key thoroughfare will spark economic development and brighten a busy area that the mayor calls the city's "front doorway."

 Add your comments below